cybercog/telegram-devpoker-bot/README.md

 Only initiator can open cards or restart game at any moment.

-Currently, there is only one scale of numbers:
+Currently, there is only one sequence of numbers:
 ```
 0, 0.5, 1, 2, 3, 4
 5, 6, 7, 8, 9, 10